tvdboom/ATOM/docs_sources/api/predicting/score.md

 <br />

 !!! note
-    The returned metric is determined by each estimator's score method pre-defined by its respective package.
+    The returned metric is determined by each estimator's score method predefined by its respective package.
 See its corresponding documentation for further details.